Family Group Record:

 Couple had four sons: Yevgeni (born 14-Dec-1933, in Pinsk); Jerzy (born 16-Feb-1936, in Pinsk); Anatoli (born 14-Jul-1938, in Pinsk), and Stanislaw (born 30-Aug-1940, in Pinsk).

 From 1930 until 1938, the family lived in Pinsk at Derevannoi 39, in their own home.
 Felix was a carpenter; he also served in the Polish Navy.
 In 1945, both Irena and her husband died.
 Irena was found dead in bed by her sons; that day she had returned from a secret meeting with her husband.
 Her husband was in hiding and being hunted by the Soviet NKVD because of his Polish military connections.
-Irena's cause of death is unknown.
-On the very day she died (after returning from meeting her husband), her husband was arrested by the NKVD.
-A month later, his body was returned to the four sons with orders that the coffin not be opened.
-It is assumed that he was murdered by the NKVD.
-Almost immediately, a priest's housekeeper took the four orphaned sons to Warsaw where the boys grew up in an orphanage.
+According to Irena's brother Trofem's wife, in a letter written in 1960 to Irena's surviving brother, Irena died of a heart ailment.
+Her husband had been arrested by the NKVD the night before.
+Irena's husband (Felix) died "about three months after. ...
+Felix contracted chekhotka."
+The word "chekhotka" most likely meant tuberculosis.
+When Felix's body was returned to the four sons, the orders were that the coffin not be opened; that would be with the man having died of a contagious disease.
+Almost immediately, a priest's housekeeper took the four orphaned sons to Gniezno, where the boys grew up in an orphanage.

 Additional photo is below.